The following instructions are for advanced users. If you’d rather install the Auvik collector from an OVA file, please follow these steps.

 - Run the collector bash installation script

-1. Downloading the Trusty Ubuntu iso
+1. Downloading the LTS Ubuntu iso

 2. Create a Linux Ubuntu virtual machine